 2) Choose a preset from the drop-down menu like “Acoustic Guitar,” or “Natural Vocal.”

 I’m going to run through a quick tutorial for how I equalized a song for a client.
 You’ll be able to see all of the changes I made, and why I made them, and then I’ll discuss some of these concepts in full afterward alongside a YouTube video.
-Also, since I first made this article, I’ve upgraded to better plugins like FabFilter’s Pro-Q EQ (from Plugin Boutique), which is one of the best EQs on the market.
-It allows you to Solo frequency ranges, but I digress.
+Also, since I first made this article, I’ve upgraded to better plugins like FabFilter’s Pro-Q EQ (from Plugin Boutique), which is one of the best EQs on the market for a number of reasons including because it allows you to Solo frequency ranges, but I digress.

 How To EQ Bass, Guitar, Drums, And Synths